 A back muscle strain is a tear of any of the muscles in the back.
 They most often occur in the lower back.
-However, it is sometimes difficult to determine exactly what injury you have sustained as there are many structures in the back which can be injured.
-Here we explain how to treat a muscle strain in the back, but we always recommend seeking professional advice.
+Here we explain how to treat a muscle strain in the back.

 Pulled back muscle symptoms

-- Grade 1 injuries will have tightness in the back.
+Grade 1 injuries have tightness in the back.
 The patient may be able to walk properly and will not have much swelling.

 What is a back muscle strain?